garengh4/weddingapp-java-2/README.md

   <br />
   <br />

-This is a collaboration project with fellow colleague [Brandon Vieira](https://github.com/BrandonVieira-C)
+This is a collaboration project with [Brandon Vieira](https://github.com/BrandonVieira-C)